Treasurer at State of California

 John is the chair of the Corporate Venture Capital Working Group at VC Taskforce, an organization that represents the venture capital community, and is a member of the mergers and acquisitions committee of the American Bar Association.
 He is also on the advisory board of the Harvard Business School Association of Northern California.
 The Legal 500 listed John as a leading emerging growth company lawyer in Silicon Valley.

-Executive Director at Hyundai Ventures
+Executive Director of Hyundai Ventures

 John Suh is the Executive Director of Hyundai Ventures, which focuses on making strategic investments and business partnerships in the United States for the Hyundai Motor Company.
 Hyundai Ventures’ invests and partners along four themes: 1) intersection of mobile devices, the Internet, and the car, 2) automotive cleantech and eco-friendly technologies, 3) intelligent systems and manufacturing technology, and 4) new business models for personal mobility and the automotive supply chain.